Safeguards and challenges to a detention under the Act

 The Mental Health Act 1983 and guardianship

-If someone is being wrongly detained under sections 2 or 3 of the Mental Health Act, this can be challenged in the following ways.
+If it is believed that someone is being wrongly detained under sections 2 or 3 of the Mental Health Act, this can be challenged in the following ways.

-- The nearest relative of the person who is being detained has the power to discharge them.
-However they must give the hospital written notice and a doctor can override the discharge if they think the person is a danger to themselves or to other people.
+The nearest relative has the power to discharge the person.
+However, they must give the hospital written notice 72 hours before and a doctor can override the discharge if they think the person is a danger to themselves or to other people.